-HS - I think from what they’re showing now is that there maybe some promise with these substances and they may be less addictive and they may be less harmful and what the sort of early studies are showing and we don’t know so much about this at this stage is that it’s sort of less of a lifelong solution.
+HS - I think from what they’re showing now is that there may be some promise with these substances and they may be less addictive and they may be less harmful and what the sort of early studies are showing and we don’t know so much about this at this stage is that it’s less of a lifelong solution.
 Many people will take antidepressants and really struggle to come off them, so really we have to let science work out what’s more effective and less harmful for people.

 JG - Right.
 I see so it’s like less of a dependency on medication.